One of the questions I am frequently asked is "How do you make your

 Regional scale (countries or continents)

 I'll concentrate primarily on the second of those groups for a variety of reasons, but will briefly mention the other two as well.
 Local scale maps are perhaps the most demanding, because they contain the elements of both dungeon-scale and regional-scale maps.
 Dungeon-scale maps are often simple enough that DM's can do just fine with handdrawn maps.
-Most DMs find that published products (campaign world maps and supplements) cover most of their needs at the regional scale.
-And while most of a campaign world (at the country scale) will be covered in available published products, local-scale maps, the maps you actually use most often in a gaming session, are sorely lacking for all the published worlds.
+What has changed in recent years is the increasing use of online playing aids such as Roll20 and Fantasy Grounds.
+I've personally not done much in the way of battlemap-type maps, so I'll urge you to look to the many other sources of tips for those types of maps.
+Many DMs find that published products (campaign world maps and supplements) cover most of their needs at the regional scale.
+And while most of a campaign world (at the country scale) will be covered in available published products, local-scale maps, the maps you actually use often in a gaming session, are sorely lacking for all the published worlds.
 City maps in particular are in short supply, generate the most interest in RPG mapmaking, and thus will be the major topic of this webpage.

 ![]() |